tlim-sandfield/sandy-gardens/README.md

 Problem: Filling out timesheets is tedious, boring and often result in incomplete or inaccurate submissions.

-Solution: **SandyGardens** - Gamify your timesheets by cultivating your very own garden
+Solution: **SandyGardens** - Cultivate your very own garden by filling out your timesheet!

 >Incomplete Description